 Krakow is one of the most beautiful cities in Europe.
-There are lots to do for everyone, which makes for our family visit to Krakow a delight.
+There are lot to do for everyone, which makes our family visit to Krakow a delight.
 Old Town with the biggest in the Europe market square, Wawel Castle where Polish Kings used to live and the Dragon!!!
 Yes, Krakow has its Dragon which blows fire every hour

 Everything about this city is beautiful – cobblestone streets filled with hansom carb rides and pretty buildings, churches, and a castle plus there are lots of interesting day trips out of Krakow.

 The capital of Portugal is such an amazing place.
 With its breathtaking vistas and colourful buildings, there is a vibe that Lisbon propagates that you will never find in any other city in the world.

 Despite its stature as one of the most beautiful cities in Europe, a trip to Lisbon for us felt like venturing to some kind of off the beaten path, compared to trips to cities like Paris, Rome, Barcelona, and London.

 But once we stepped our feet in Lisbon, we could feel the charming of this sleeping lion, having been one of the superpower cities of the world in past eras.

 The highlights of Lisbon are the stunning views in Alfama and at St. George’s Castle.

 There is so much beauty in The Great Wen that we could write hundreds of pages and they will still not be enough.
 London is most often ranked as one of the most beautiful cities in the world and is among the few European cities with skylines dominated with skyscrapers.